 So, which one?

-In this article, we’ll take a look at the world of organic traffic vs paid traffic and how they can be used.
+In this article, we’ll look at the world of organic traffic vs. paid traffic and how they can be used.

 First of all, we’ll summarize: